 Common Reasons Dental Veneers May Come Off

-Dental veneers are designed to be long-lasting, offering support for people who want to address aesthetic concerns such as stained teeth, chipped enamel, or uneven teeth.
+Dental veneers are designed to be long-lasting, offering support for patients who want to address aesthetic concerns such as stained teeth, chipped enamel, or uneven teeth.
 However, several factors may influence how well they stay in place over time.
-If you notice veneers coming off, it is often due to one or more of the following causes, many of which can be managed with care and regular professional guidance.
+If you notice veneers coming off, it is often due to one or more of the following causes, many of which can be managed with care and professional guidance.

 Bonding Issues

-Veneers are attached to the tooth’s surface using a specialised bonding agent and strong dental cement.
+Veneers are attached to the tooth’s surface using a bonding agent and dental cement.
 Over time, the bonding material may weaken, particularly as the underlying tooth changes or as the adhesive ages.
 This can sometimes result in loose veneers or detachment.

 Even with careful placement, the natural ageing of materials may influence how securely a veneer and the tooth remain bonded.
 A qualified dentist can determine whether a new veneer or adjustments are necessary in these situations.